-In Stage 1, the warning stage, Manhattan Town Water would increase monitoring of its water supplies on a more frequent basis and would begin creating public awareness of the water supply situation and the need to conserve.
+In Stage 1, the warning stage, Nye County would increase monitoring of its water supplies and would begin creating public awareness of the water supply situation and the need to conserve.
 Conservation measures at this stage would be voluntary.
+Retrofit kits (low-flow faucet aerators, low-flow showerheads, leak detection tablets, and replacement flapper valves) can be made available, or at cost, and can be actively distributed, if needed.